svregala/Hash_Table_Implementation_using_Linked_Lists/README.md

 - pa5list.cpp A test program for your list functions.

 - grades.cpp Test program for your Table class.
 It's a simple program to keep track of students and their scores in a class.
 The program takes one optional command-line argument, the size for the hash table -- if the argument is left off, the program uses the default hash size.
 When the program starts up it creates a hash table, immediately prints out the hashStats() for that empty table, and then should print the initial command prompt ("cmd> ").
-In the following example of program startup % is the Linux shell prompt and user input is shown in italics:
+In the following example of program startup % is the Linux shell prompt and user input is shown:

 % grades 7